Bringing the Science of Reading Home - Ready4K®

 Where can I learn more about the science of reading?

-The parent voice is magical!
+The parent voice in the science of reading is magical!

 Speaking of books – no matter what letters and sounds a child is working on mastering, parents and caregivers still play a critical role in helping their child develop a love of literacy.